ricardobna/docs/Tutorials/gettingstarted/Step05.rst

 Class Selector
 --------------

--  Just like a class on CSS, it associates to every element that are from the same class
+-  Just like a class on CSS, it associates to every element that is from the same class
 -  Define a class for the button as follows: